moznion/vim-cpanfile/README.md

     NeoBundle 'moznion/vim-cpanfile'

-Or put the 'plenv.vim' onto plugin directory of vim.
+Or put files of this repository onto plugin directory of vim.

 # Configuration and Environment